 - Soy sauce

 When arranging the ingredients on a plate, placing solid items like the onions and grilled tofu first will help to keep the other ingredients steady and neat on the plate.

 Heat a cast-iron pot.
-Add the beef tallow and melt to coat, then add 2-3 pieces of the thinly sliced beef, making sure they don't overlap, and sprinkle sugar on top as desired.
+Add the beef tallow and melt to coat.
+Add 2-3 pieces of the thinly sliced beef, making sure they don't overlap, and sprinkle with sugar on top.

-For sukiyaki, it's crucial to cook the beef slowly and gently!
+When preparing sukiyaki, it's crucial to cook the beef slowly!
 Don't touch the beef until it browns and begins to release from the surface of the pot on its own.

 Continue to cook over medium heat until the beef is browned, and the sugar has melted and caramelized.

-Add the ingredients that have high moisture content such as onions, grilled tofu, and shirataki to the pot in a single layer, and season to taste with sugar, soy sauce, and sake.
+Add the ingredients with high moisture content, such as the onions, grilled tofu and shirataki, to the pot in a single layer.
+Season to taste with sugar, soy sauce and sake.

 Season each ingredient with a small amount of sugar and soy sauce.
 It's easier to adjust the flavor this way, as opposed to adding the seasonings all at once.
 Add sake occasionally to prevent burning.

-When the ingredients in the pot have stewed, spread the remaining beef one slice at a time on top of the other ingredients, and continue to season a small amount at a time.
+When the ingredients in the pot have cooked through, spread out the remaining beef slices, one slice at a time, on top of the other ingredients.
+Season to taste.

-Rather than cooking the beef over direct heat, spreading it out on top of the other ingredients allows it to cook more slowly.
+Spreading out the beef slices on top of the other ingredients allows each slice to cook more slowly.

-Eat the ingredients that have cooked through, dipping in beaten egg.
-As you go through the contents of the pot, continue to add more ingredients, seasoning a small amount at a time and spreading the slices of beef on top.
+Ingredients that have cooked through can be enjoyed by dipping in beaten egg.
+As you go through the contents of the pot, repeat the process of adding more ingredients, seasoning, and spreading out the slices of beef on top.

-Bear in mind that as you repeat this process, the flavor will progressively become more concentrated, so make sure to adjust the amount of seasonings you use.
+Bear in mind that as you repeat this process, the flavor will progressively become more concentrated.
+Make sure to adjust the amount of seasonings you use accordingly.